TebaldiLab/FoldARE/README.md

 1. .fasta file with the RNA sequnce
 2. .txt file with the corresponding m6a modifications' positions for the sequence.

-This system is included in the repository as the instrument to validate the functionality of FoldARE upon installation.
+This folder is included in the repository to validate the functionalities of FoldARE upon installation.